HMS Amazon (F169): Royal Navy Service

 In June 1977 Amazon took part in the Fleet Review, of the Royal Navy at Spithead in celebration of HM the Queen's Silver Jubilee, while in July she carried out successful trials with the Lynx helicopter.
-In November 1977 Amazon suffered serious engine room fire caused by a fuel leak when near Singapore.
+In November 1977 Amazon suffered a serious engine room fire caused by a fuel leak when near Singapore.
 Ladders made of aluminium alloy melted in the fire, making it difficult to respond, which was one of the reasons why use of aluminum as a construction material for warships went out of fashion with the Royal Navy.
 From 1978 Amazon's Wasp helicopter was replaced by a Lynx.

 In December 1980 the ship struck a coral pinnacle off Belize.
 Amazon was the only unit of her class to not participate in the Falklands War, as she was in the Persian Gulf at the time, although she carried out a patrol in the South Atlantic in August–November 1982.

 By the mid-1980s the surviving Type 21s were suffering cracking in the hull and so she was taken in for refitting, with a steel plate being welded down each side of the ship.
 At the same time modifications were made to reduce hull noise.
 Four Exocet launchers were also fitted in 'B' position, the last of the class to be so fitted.

 Pakistan Navy Service

 Amazon decommissioned and was sold to Pakistan on 30 September 1993, being renamed PNS Babur.
 Exocet was not transferred to Pakistan and Babur had her obsolete Sea Cat launcher removed.
 Two quadruple Harpoon missile launchers were fitted in place of the Exocet launchers.
 Signaal DA08 air search radar replaced the Type 992 and SRBOC chaff launchers and 20 mm and 30 mm guns were fitted.

 On 3 August 2011, a video surfaced on the Internet reportedly showing Babur brushing against the Indian frigate Godavari in the Gulf of Aden during the rescue of hostages on-board merchant vessel MV Suez in June.

-After serving 22 years of military service, Babur was retired and decommissioned from service in December 2014.
+In December 2014, after serving 22 years of military service, Babur was retired and decommissioned.